-(5) As warranted by the project, the employer shall provide a trained and equipped firefighting organization

-Portions of the listed Part 1910 standards have been identified as applicable to construction.
-(Fire Brigade) to assure adequate protection to life.
+(5) As warranted by the project, the employer shall provide a trained and equipped firefighting organization (Fire Brigade) to assure adequate protection to life.

 (b) Water supply.
-(1) A temporary or permanent water supply, of sufficient volume, duration, and pressure, required to properly operate the fireflighting equipment shall be made available as soon as combustible materials accumulate.
+(1) A temporary or permanent water supply, of sufficient volume, duration, and pressure, required to properly operate the firefighting equipment shall be made available as soon as combustible materials accumulate.